 Yana Hasson

-I am a Research Scientist at DeepMind .
+I am a Research Scientist at Google DeepMind .
+My research focuses on building AI systems for positive-impact applications, most recently climate modeling.
 Before that, I was a PhD student in the computer vision and machine learning research laboratory (WILLOW project team) in the Department of Computer Science of École Normale Supérieure (ENS) and in Inria Paris where I worked on understanding first person videos under the supervision of Ivan Laptev and Cordelia Schmid.
 I have received a MS degree in Applied Mathematics from École Centrale Paris and a MS degree in Mathematics, Vision and Learning from ENS Paris-Saclay.

 News